Airwhale/EMDR/README.md

 </p>

 <p align="center">
 <em>Left: Every session starts with a safety gate explaining what this tool is and isn't.
-Right: If distress hits 10/10, the app exits the session immediately, runs a grounding exercise, and lands here with crisis resources.
-There is no button to navigate away.
+Right: If the user becomes extremely distressed and stays that way during the session, the app exits the session immediately, tells the user they are okay, everything is fine, runs a grounding exercise, and lands here with crisis resources.
 The user stays with these resources as long as they need.</em>
 </p>

 ## Why this exists